 This new IVF process with the spectacular name three-parent babies is beneficial for women who have mitochondrial diseases and do not want to risk passing it down to their children.

-In contrary to curing mitochondrial diseases which are extremely rare, AUGMENT has a huge potential to be beneficial for all woman who might be experiencing infertility due to their age or compromised egg quality.
-See you here for the next post.
+In contrary to curing mitochondrial diseases which are extremely rare, AUGMENT has a huge potential to be beneficial for all woman who might be experiencing infertility due to advanced reproductive age or compromised egg quality.

 CoQ10 helps improve egg quality: